SOMETHING WICKED THIS WAY COMES

 A bride and groom walk from the altar into a world filled with zombies…

-A mother gives birth to a stomach, not a baby, and it’s hungry….
+A mother gives birth to a stomach, and it’s hungry….

 A father buries the body of his own father, over and over, only to watch him rise again…

-On Halloween, when the veil between worlds is thinnest, step into art, prose, and poetry that take love and language beyond the border of empire and the border of life and death.
+On October 30, the eve of Halloween, when the veil between worlds is thinnest, step into writing that takes love and language beyond the border of empire and the border of life and death.

 step into…